-Jacob Mühlrad’s music has already been heard at major concert venues as Carnegie Hall in New York, the National Gallery in London, the Royal Swedish Opera, the Stockholm Concert Hall and the Swedish Radio’s concert hall Berwaldhallen etc. He collaborates with Sweden's major orchestras, choirs and foremost musicians.
+Jacob Mühlrad’s music has already been heard at concert venues as Carnegie Hall in New York, the National Gallery in London, the Royal Swedish Opera, the Stockholm Concert Hall, the Swedish Radio’s concert hall Berwaldhallen etc. He collaborates with Sweden's major orchestras, choirs and foremost musicians.
 He often finds his inspiration in the rituals of Jewish liturgy and mysticism.
 The result is music that is highly suggestive, meditative and amazingly beautiful.

 The a cappella work work Anim Zemirot (2013) marked an important breakthrough in his career and is today part of the repertoire of many of the most prominent Scandinavian choirs.
 His close collaboration with the world-renowned Swedish Radio Choir has been of great significance.
 They premiered Nigun (2014) and Kaddish (2017), a choral work telling the story of Jacob Mühlrad’s grandfather who survived the Holocaust.
 November 2018 saw the premiere of Time, an international co-commission including the Capella San Francisco, the WDR Rundfunkchor Köln and the Tapiola Chamber Choir.

 During the past few years Jacob Mühlrad has also received more and more orchestral commissions.
 2018-2019 clarinetist and conductor Martin Fröst toured the world with his concert project “Retrotopia”, including Mühlrad’s orchestral piece Angelus Novus.

 © Gehrmans Musikförlag